hjalmardev/pe-projects/journal.md

 	- [x] Schedule a meeting with Derek IF he’s available today!

 ### Notes
+- Custome elements are display: inline by default, so set them to block!
 - PHP doesn't come default on all computers.
 In order to use a package in Sublime, we had to install it.
 Also, [Homebrew](https://brew.sh/) for macOS is great.
 - Seems simple but it's really all there is: "It’s just sitting down - and doing the work - and staying clear on your intention." - Derek
 - Fun fact--markdown can accept HTML!